ned14/FastDirectoryEnumerator/Readme.txt

 * st_allocated (this is st_blksize * st_blocks)
 * st_birthtimespec

+Therefore fields missing are:

+* st_nlink
+* st_blocks
+* st_blksize

+WARNING: Fetching any metadata not returned by enumeration is exceptionally slow: only 30k fetches per second.
+This is because NT requires you to open a file in order to read metadata about it, and it is not quick at opening and closing files, even though we are using the NT kernel API directly (it's 40% worse again using the Win32 CreateFile() API).

 Some quick benchmarks:
 ----------------------

 Intel Core i7-3770K CPU @ 3.50Ghz:

-Windows 8 x64, NTFS: approx 1.5m entries enumerated per second max (i.e. from RAM cache) with common stat fields listed above.
+Windows 8 x64, NTFS: approx 1.8m entries enumerated per second max (i.e. from RAM cache) with common stat fields listed above.
 Makes little difference if SSD or conventional magnetic.
-Note that setting namesonly=true is actually much slower, only 1m per second max.
+Note that setting namesonly=true is actually a bit slower, only 1.5m per second max.
 I assume this is due to an less optimised code path.

 Linux 3.2 x64, ext4: approx 2.5m entries enumerated per second max (i.e. from RAM cache)